RSingh1983/Backbase_Regression_Suite/README.md

 where **regression** is the tag of the features which need to be run and **live** is the name of the property file specifying the properties specific to a test environment.
 Note: By default the browser specified in chrome and the same can be configured using the "serenity.properties" file.
 Also, path of the chrome driver is specified in the "serenity.properties" file, which need to be updated as per the path of the driver.

+Reports:
+After the test-cases will be successfuly run, the test report can be found under: target --> site --> serenity --> index.html